 Connecting Light for the Future

-🚫 No Ceiling Disruption: Twist out the old.
+🚫 No Ceiling Disruption, Less Downtime: Twist out the old.
 Twist in the future.
 Upgrade without rewiring or touching the ceiling.

 πŸ› Keep the Fixture, Replace the Tube: Modular design means faster install and easier maintenance.